yaosicong1999/PHARAOH/examples/README.md

 # Example data

-This directory contains scripts for obtaining example datasets (Xenium Human Colon Cancer P1) used to demonstrate the PHARAOH workflow.
+This directory contains scripts for obtaining one example dataset (Xenium Human Colon Cancer P1) used to demonstrate the PHARAOH workflow.

 ### Download the example dataset